uclaioes/ioes-student-handbook-2018/the-environmental-science-major/upper-division-major-requirements.md

 # Upper-Division Major Requirements

-Course requirements of the major are structured to provide intellectual breadth and introduce students to the key fields that exist under the umbrella of environmental science, and within each category, to provide course options from multiple departments to expose students to different disciplinary approaches.
+Course requirements of the major are structured to provide intellectual breadth and introduce students to the key fields that exist under the umbrella of environmental science, and to provide course options from multiple departments to expose students to different disciplinary approaches.

 We recommend that students use the major requirements to explore the various fields and disciplines available to them before choosing a concentration.
-Students are encouraged to take courses in the categories of greatest personal interest to them as early as possible.
+Students are encouraged to take courses of greatest personal interest to them as early as possible.

 The upper-division major requirements are divided into four sections:

-* Environmental Science \(6 categories\)
-  * Atmospheric and Water Science
-  * Climate Science
-  * Earth Science
-  * Ecology & Conservation Biology
-  * Environmental Management
-  * Pollutant Sources, Treatment, Fate and Transport
+Physical and Life Sciences (5 courses)
-* Social Science - Humanities \(2 categories\)
+Social Science and Humanities (3 courses) Sustainability Talks (2 units)
-  * Policy & Politics
-  * Humans and the Environment
-* Colloquium \(4 units\)
-* Practicum \(3 courses\)
+Practicum (3 courses)

+All upper-division courses in the Environmental Science major must be taken for a letter grade with the exception of the Sustainability Talks, which are P/NP graded.
+Students must earn a C average (2.0) or above in the upper-division requirements to graduate.

-The first two sections, Environmental Science and Social Science - Humanities, are composed primarily of lecture-style courses, although there are also lab and field courses amongst these.
-Students are required to take 8 courses across 8 different categories within these two sections.
-Details and course descriptions are listed below
+The first two sections are composed primarily of lecture-style courses, although there are also lab and field courses amongst these.
+Students are required to take 8 courses across these two sections.
+Details and course descriptions are listed below.

-Students are required to take four Colloquium units from a set of course options that are designed to bring students in the major together and expose them to the myriad of possibilities for careers, research, engagement and involvement with environmental matters of all types through a lecture series.
-These courses are primarily one unit, P/NP graded and consist of a guest lecture.
+Students are required to take two Sustainability Talks units from a set of course options that are designed to bring students in the major together and expose them to the myriad of possibilities for careers, research, engagement and involvement with environmental matters of all types through a lecture series.
+These courses are one unit, P/NP graded and consist of a guest lecture each week.

 The Senior Practicum is a year-long series that is the capstone to the major.
 The three courses are taken over fall, winter and spring quarters in the student’s final year.

 Note: Students do not need to complete the entirety of their prep courses prior to beginning upper-division major requirements.
 However, courses may have prerequisites or recommended requisites that students should complete or consider before enrolling.

 ## Course Options {#course-options}